 In 1921, the Crimean Autonomous Soviet Socialist Republic was created as part of the Russian Soviet Federative Socialist Republic.

-Since 1921, The Soviets replaced Taurida with Krym (Ukrainian: Крим; Russian: Крым) depriving it of official status.
+Since 1921 the Soviets replaced Tavricheskaia oblast with Krym, depriving it of official status.

-In 1925, Artek, a Young Pioneer camp, was established on the Black Sea in Hurzuf.
+In 1925, Artek, a Young Pioneer camp, was established on the Black Sea in the town of Hurzuf.

-Between 1936 and 1938, during Joseph Stalin's Great Purge, many Italians in Crimea were accused of espionage, leading to their arrest, torture, deportation, or execution.
+Between 1936 and 1938, during Joseph Stalin's Great Purge, many Italians were accused of espionage and were arrested, tortured, deported or executed.

-Between 1936 and 1938, during Joseph Stalin's Great Purge, many Italians in Crimea were accused of espionage, leading to their arrest, torture, deportation, or execution.
+Between 1936 and 1938, during Joseph Stalin's Great Purge, many Italians were accused of espionage and were arrested, tortured, deported or executed.

 In 1944, Stalin deported 70,000 Greeks, 14,000 Crimean Bulgarians and 3,000 Italians of Crimea.

-In 1944, after the Soviets regained control, they deported the Crimean Tartars and several other nationalities to elsewhere in the USSR.
+In 1944, after the Soviets regained control of Crimea, they deported the Crimean Tartars and several other nationalities to elsewhere in the USSR.

-In 1945, Crimea was downgraded to an oblast within the Russian Soviet Federative Socialist Republic.
+In 1945, Crimea was downgraded to an oblast within the Russian SFSR.

 In 1945, the autonomous republic was dissolved, and Crimea became an oblast of the Russian SFSR.